melanyhowell/p3/README.md

 + To create a repository of recipies from the data submitted by many different people.
 + I can add my own recipies to one location and make sure i can refer back to them later.
 + See if recipies submitted can be improved by users suggestions.
++ Promote and sell a brand of cooking tools.

 #### As a developer I am looking to provide the following;